PatSternberg/mocking_bites_makers_clone/README.md

 In this module your objectives are:

+* Learn to build software as a pair.
+* Learn to break programs up into classes.
 * Learn to test-drive programs with multiple classes.
-* Learn to break programs up into classes.
 * Learn to debug your programs.
-* Learn to build software as a pair.
-* Learn to explain why test-driving, object-oriented design, debugging, and pairing are powerful practices for software engineers.
+* Learn to explain why pairing, object-oriented design, test-driving and debugging are powerful practices for software engineers.

 You will achieve these by working through a sequence of exercises and challenges over two weeks.